wp-plugins/wizscriber-video-scribing-banner-ads/readme.txt

 What's in the next free version?

-- Add unlimited messages
+- Ability to create multiple ad campaigns.
-- Drop down list to select the page/post right away.
+- Add unlimited advertising messages/slides.
-- And more.
+- And many more.

 = Learn More About wizMotions  =